hyperstack-org/hyperstack/README.md

   # being scoped changes, and if the scope is currently being used to render data.

   # If the scope joins with other data you will need to specify this by
-  # passing an array of the joined models:
+  # passing a single model or array of the joined models to the `joins` option.
   scope :with_recent_comments,
         -> () { joins(:comments).where('created_at >= ?', Time.now-1.week) },
-        [Comments]
+        joins: [Comments] # or joins: Comments
   # Now with_recent_comments will be re-evaluated whenever Comments or Todo records
   # change.
 The array can be the second or third parameter.

-  # It is possible to optimize when the scope is re-evaluated by attaching a block to
+  # It is possible to optimize when the scope is re-evaluated by providing a proc
-  # the scope.
-If the block returns true, then the scope will be re-evaluated.
+  # to the `sync` option.
+If the proc returns true then the scope will be reevaluated.
-  scope :active, -> () { where(completed: true) } do |record|
+  scope :active, -> () { where(completed: true) }, sync: -> (record) do
     (record.completed.nil? && record.destroyed?) || record.previous_changes[:completed]
   end
   # In other words only reevaluate if an "uncompleted" record was destroyed or if